Moore v. Texas (2017): Legal background

 Texas has been influential in the development of capital punishment jurisprudence in the United States.
 Important landmark Supreme Court decisions like Penry v.
 Lynaugh (1993) have originated in Texas and the state has also come into conflict with the Supreme Court over the implementation of important decisions like Atkins v.
 Virginia.
 The Atkins decision overturned Penry by holding that executing the intellectually disabled is unconstitutional because no legitimate penological purpose is served by executing a person who is not able "to learn from experience, to engage in logical reasoning, or to control impulses".

 The Supreme Court left to the states the "task of developing appropriate ways to enforce the constitutional restriction upon [their] execution of sentences" in the Ford v.
 Wainwright (1986) decision prohibiting the execution of insane prisoners; it did the same in Atkins.
 Between 2003 and 2011 there were several failed proposals in the Texas Legislature to enact a statutory procedure for Atkins claims.
 Texas had the highest volume of Atkins collateral review claims of any death penalty state at that time.
 In 2004 the Texas state courts developed interim Atkins procedures in Ex parte Briseno.

 Without an agreed-upon statutory definition of "mental retardation" the Briseno Court attempted to "define that level and degree of mental retardation at which a consensus of Texas citizens would agree that a person should be exempted from the death penalty".
 The Court focused on a subset of clinical assessment criteria and invented seven additional evidentiary factors for assessing adaptive functioning deficits.
+The seven Briseno factors included questions like "can the person hide facts or lie effectively in his own or others' interests".